 The best thing to do at Passo delle Erbe is to hike the circuit trail around the two-headed Sass de Putia.
 This 12.8 km trail takes about 4 hours.

 You can extend this hike to the summit of Sass de Putia, which is a lot of fun.
 The final leg to the summit is protected.
 It’s not difficult, but you should have a head for heights and some familiarity with secured routes.
-Bring your climbing gloves.
+Bring climbing gloves like these Black Diamond Crag Half-Finger Gloves.

 There’s a parking lot at the pass.
 In summer, you have to pay a small fee to park here.
 In fall, there’s no fee.